sultanparvez/UI-Automation-Cypress-POM/README.md

 # UI Automation Cypress

 This automation project utilized the page object model.
 Here, I have Separated tests based on pages.
-Also, separated page objects based on pages in order to  abstract the interactions with the UI elements away from the test cases.
+Also, separate page objects based on pages to abstract the interactions with the UI elements away from the test cases.

 ``` kotlin
 cypress/